 In-state distilleries may select up to 10 products to place in up to 10 Fine Wine & Good Spirits stores of their choosing.
 Each distillery must sell at least one case of spirits per month to continue participating in the program.

 To participate in the Pennsylvania Spirits Program, a distiller must have an active Limited Distillery license in Pennsylvania and participate in the standard product listing process, which is detailed in the Procedures & Policies for Vendors Manual.
-Download the PDF of the manual here.

-PA DEPARTMENT OF AGRICULTURE and PA PREFERRED
+PA DEPT. OF AGRICULTURE and PA PREFERRED

 The Pennsylvania Department of Agriculture encourages, protects and promotes agriculture and related industries throughout the commonwealth.
 Pennsylvania’s 63,000 farm families continue to be the stewards of more than 7.7 million acres of farmland.
 With $5.7 billion in cash receipts annually from production agriculture, Pennsylvania farmers and agribusinesses are the leading economic driver in our state.